+Computers

-Computers (approved FGA 5/2017, revised 7/1/2019, revised 12/13/2019, revised 6/10/2020) All students are required to provide their own Windows or Mac compatible laptop computer. iPads and mobile devices do not meet the minimum requirement for software operation.
+All students are required to provide their own Windows or Mac compatible laptop computer. iPads and mobile devices do not meet the minimum requirement for software operation.
 Students assume liability for all functions of personal computers, including all costs of damages, loss of data, or any other consequential, incidental, indirect or punitive damages, however caused.
 At a minimum, a student computer configuration should include Microsoft Office software suite and audio/video capabilities.